-To overcome these problems we can use Nhibernate second level cache where Nhibernate will get the date from database for first time than it automatically pushes to the second level cache which is shared by all working process.
+To overcome these problems we can use NHibernate second level cache where NHibernate will get the date from database for the first time.
+Then it automatically pushes to the second level cache which is shared by all working process.

-Cache should be an in memory cache as u want to increase your application performance.
+The cache should be an in-memory cache as u want to increase your application performance.

 It needs to be an out of process cache which does not get flushed even if your worker process recycles.

-It needs to be distributed so it can be shared among the multiple worker process on different web servers.
+It needs to be distributed so it can be shared among the multiple worker processes on different web servers.